Elenadr/Comptia-recap/Comptia/Conceptos.md

 performed to ensure that the solution works.
 * **■ Production** After staging, you then place the solution into production.

+#### EAP-FAST
+authenticates by means of a PAC (Protected Access Credential) which can be managed dynamically by the authentication server.
+EAP-TLS, EAP-TTLS, PEAP are cert based.
+The question states the company is moving away from client and server side certificates.
 #### Dkim
 Se agrega un encabezado DKIM al mensaje que contiene la firma digital y una referencia a la clave pública correspondiente.
 Este encabezado indica que el mensaje ha sido firmado digitalmente utilizando DKIM.